pauldambra/pauldambra.github.io/_posts/2018-01-29-is-where-we-are-going-where-we-are-going.md

 ![a picture of the peak district with great visibility](/images/sunny-day.jpg)

-Since we're generally operating under imperfect conditions it's more like:
+Since we're generally operating under imperfect conditions.
+Trying to figure out where we are is more like being in the fog:

 ![a picture of the peak in foggy conditions](/images/foggy-day.jpg)